Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: An equivalent Lagrangian notion of calculus

 for all $q$-test plans $\pi$ with bounded support. \end{itemize} Clearly, we only need to show that (ii') implies (ii).
-This follows by a standard approximation argument considering, e.g. the boundedly supported $q$-test plan \fr \end{remark}
+This follows by a standard approximation argument considering, e.g. the boundedly supported $q$-test plan \fr \end{remark} For every $ \Omega\subset \X$ open and $f\in L^p(\mm)$, we can define the (possibly infinite) nonnegative constant